Rhanselman/Rhanselman/README.md

-The ways such a process and equation would be useful is in weather forecasts, information dissemination, network security, genetic mutations, national security, privacy quantum research, Neurology, and other applications I haven't thought of off the top of my head.
+The ways such a process and equation would be useful is in weather forecasts, information dissemination, network security, genetic mutations, national security, privacy, quantum research, Neurology, and other applications I haven't thought of off the top of my head.

 --------------------------------------